How to become an early years teacher

 University

-- do an undergraduate degree in a subject related to early childhood studies or child development, along with course placements
+- study an undergraduate degree in a subject related to early childhood studies or child development, along with course placements

-- complete teacher training part-time, if you already have a degree and are working in an early years setting
+- complete part-time teacher training, if you already have a degree and are working in an early years setting

-You can also have your teaching skills assessed over 3 months to make sure you meet the teacher's standards.
-For this route, you must be a graduate with a lot of experience across the 0 to 5 age range, and knowledge of key stage 1 and 2 in schools.
+You can also have your teaching skills assessed over 3 months to make sure you meet the teachers' standards.
+For this route, you must be a graduate with a lot of work experience across the 0 to 5 age range, and have knowledge of key stages 1 and 2 in schools.

 Early years teacher status qualifies you to teach children up to age 5.
 If you want to teach older children, or teach in a primary school, you'll usually need to get qualified teacher status (QTS).